nepero27178/Ising2D/README.md

-In this repo you will find all the files I've written in order to simulate the 2D Ising model on a square lattice.
+In this repo you will find all the files needed to simulate the 2D Ising model on a square lattice.
 The work was related to the university course "Numerical Methods for Physics", held in 2023 by Professor Claudio Bonati in the University of Pisa.

+This work was done by me and some friends of mine:
+- Valerio Caporioni
+- Alessandro Gori (me)
+- Marco Pompili
+- Jacopo Resasco
+You will probably find similar works on their repos.

 The vast majority of the code is written in C and Julia, but I've also used Python and Bash to analyze the data.
 You will also find a LaTeX document I wrote as a relation on my numerical experiment.

-This work was done together with my friends Jacopo Resasco, Marco Pompili and Valerio Caporioni.
-You will find similar works on their repos.

 # Outline of the project
 This project consists of three main parts: **simulation**, **analysis** and